believeinlain/qemu-cannoli/README.md

 # qemu

+*Note: this fork does not currently work due to difficulty resolving the cannoli path*

 This crate provides an installer for QEMU binaries.
 You can use it to install QEMU system and user mode emulators and use them in your code.